rayhaanalykhan/UIAppUtils/README.md

     Check for location permission and handle the response.

     The function handles all authorization statuses for all cases (authorizedAlways, authorizedWhenInUse, notDetermined, firstTimeDenied, previouslyDenied, restricted, and unknown) and shows appropriate alert messages (if necessary/specified).
-If the user denies permission on the first attempt, they can select their preferred action using the previouslyDeniedOption parameter.
-For more details, refer to the [PreviouslyDeniedOption](#previouslydeniedoption) section.
+If the user denies permission on the first attempt, they can select their preferred action using the [PreviouslyDeniedOption](#previouslydeniedoption) enum.

     ```swift
     UIAppUtils.checkLocationPermission(previouslyDeniedOption: .doNothing) { granted in // show an option to navigate to app settings for if permission has been previously denied.